The cause of MS and a solution

 We believe it is much more important to clear your emotional difficulties daily than it is to do any other daily activity including, eating, drinking and even brushing your teeth.
 If you do not forget to brush your teeth then you should certainly not forget to clear your emotions.

 We say that MS is caused by the way people deal with their difficult emotions.
-In no way is their any blame attached to any person diagnosed with MS. We know that every human being has acted in the best way they possibly could in their past.
+In no way is there any blame attached to any person diagnosed with MS. We know that every human being has acted in the best way they possibly could in their past.
 They may not have had the best role models or the best methods for dealing with their difficulties but hopefully now they may learn a better way.